Last updated on January 27th, 2020 at 09:12 am

-Boardwalks open parks to disabled, but benefit many more
+Boardwalks open parks to disabled, families and others

-Just over 25 years ago, an important civil right law was signed – the Americans with Disability Act.
+More than 29 years ago, an important civil right law was signed – the Americans with Disability Act.
 Thanks to the ADA, streets, sidewalks, public transportation and buildings are all more accessible to people with mobility disabilities.

-Of course, boardwalks aren’t just for wheelchairs and the disabled.
-Families with strollers love them too as well as those who want flat, easy surfaces for steadier walking.
+Of course, boardwalks aren’t just for the disabled.
+Families with strollers love them too, as well as those who want flat, easy surfaces for steadier walking.

 Florida’s best boardwalks